Sukri Hamid

-Ahmad Sukri bin Ab Hamid (born 3 May 1992) is a Malaysian professional footballer who plays for Malaysia Super League club Petaling Jaya City as a central midfielder.
+Ahmad Sukri bin Ab Hamid (born 3 May 1992) is a Malaysian professional footballer who plays as a defender for Malaysia A2 Amateur League club AAK Puncak Alam.

 Club career

 Sukri began his career playing for Perak youth team.
 He made his senior club debut for Perak in 2014.
 In 2017, Sukri was loaned out to PKNP until end of season.

 On 6 December 2017, Sukri signed a two-year contract with Malaysia Super League side Kelantan.
 Sukri made his debut for Kelantan in a 0–3 defeat to Pahang on 10 February 2018 played for 90 minutes.

 On 14 February 2018, he signed back to PKNP after his contract has been terminated by Kelantan.
 He has been appointed as club's captain since he return to the club.